Air travel is usually an exciting experience as there is often a wonderful holiday destination at the end!

 If you are at the airport with plenty of time to spare, change your pouch before you board the plane.
 If not, certainly empty the contents before you board.

 With the slight change of cabin pressure, we can all feel a bit bloated during the flight.
-But as an person with a stoma you may find this causes your pouch to balloon!
+But as a person with a stoma, you may find this causes stoma bag ballooning.
 If this does happen, nip to the toilet to release the gas or change your pouch.
-You’ll be glad you had the seat near the toilet!
+You’ll be glad you had the seat near the toilet.